Average Burial Insurance Costs By Age

 Because your approval is assured, there is always a two-year waiting period.
 Death during the first 24 months will mean that your beneficiaries only get a refund of your premiums plus interest (often 10%).

-Now, plans with health questions (simplified issue) are ones that you qualify for based on your health.
+Now, life insurance options with health questions (simplified issue) are ones that you qualify for based on your health.
 There’s no medical exam, but you can be declined or approved for a program with partial coverage, full coverage, or a waiting period.

 From a cost perspective, guaranteed acceptance plans are priced based on your age, gender, and how much coverage you buy.
 However, simplified issue plans factor into your health and tobacco habits to determine the cost.
 In most cases, simplified issue plans without a waiting period are cheaper than guaranteed issue policies.